lcnetdev/scriptshifter/doc/hooks.md

 - `ctx.src`: Source text.
 It should not be reassigned.
 - `ctx.cur`: cursor position.
+- `ctx.cur_flags`: flags associated with the current position.
+They are reset at every character iteration.
+See "Cursor Flags" below.
 - `ctx.dest_ls`: destination token list.
 - `ctx.general`: Configuration general options.
 - `ctx.langsec`: language section (S2R or R2S) of configuration.